hknutsen/hknutsen/README.md

   - Go
 - 💡 I want to learn:
   - Docker and Kubernetes
-  - Python
-  - C# and .NET
+  - Python and FastAPI
-  - Microsoft SQL Server or PostgreSQL
+  - PostgreSQL
   - JavaScript
   - C and C++
 - 🎓 Ask me about: